Witnessing Quantum Incompatibility Structures in High-Dimensional Multimeasurement Systems

-where $\{p_{i}\}$ is the probability distribution of the compatibility structure $C_{i}$.
-This approach allows for testing if there is a special type of compatibility structures in a given set of measurements.
+where $\{p_{i}\}$ is the probability distribution of the CS $C_{i}$.
+This approach allows for testing if there is a special type of CSs in a given set of measurements.

 A set of measurements is genuinely $n$-wise incompatible when it cannot be written as a convex combination of measurements that are $(n-1)$-wise compatible on different partitions \cite{quintino2019device}.
-It is called genuine incompatibility because it exclude all possible $2$-wise compatibility structures that are the basic structures for quantum incompatibility.
-Here we denote $\mathcal{C}_{n}^{m}$ as $n$-wise compatibility structures in a set of $m$ measurements and $\mathcal{C}_{n}^{n}=[C_{n}^{(s,t,\cdots,r)}]$ as a particular $n$-wise compatibility structure with measurements $(s,t,\cdots,r)$ in it.
-Obviously, there are spontaneously $\frac{m!}{n!}$ groups of $n$ measurements in different $n$-wise compatibility structures (See Fig.~(\ref{fig1})(a)).
+It is called genuine incompatibility because it excludes all possible $2$-wise CSs that are the basic structures for quantum incompatibility.
+Here we denote $\mathcal{C}_{n}^{m}$ as $n$-wise CSs in a set of $m$ measurements and $\mathcal{C}_{n}^{n}=[C_{n}^{(s_{1},s_{2},\dots,s_{n})}]$ as a specific $n$-wise CSs with measurements $S^{n}=(s_{1},s_{2},\dots,s_{n})$ in it.
+Obviously, there are spontaneously $\frac{m!}{n!}$ groups of $n$ measurements in different $n$-wise CSs (See Fig.~\ref{fig1}(a)).
 Therefore, a set of $n$ measurements is genuinely $n$-wise incompatible when it cannot be written as: